Agami Heron Working Group

-The Agami Heron is a distinctive species of heron of South and Central America.
-It’s status and biology is little known due to its retiring nature and use of densely vegetated riverine and wetland habitat.
+The Agami Heron is a distinctive species of heron with a range spanning South and Central America, considered Vulnerable by the IUCN Redlist/Birdlife International.
+Its status and biology is little known due to its retiring nature and use of densely vegetated riverine and wetland habitat.
 Recently it has been shown to nest in large colonies and to migrate long distances outside the nesting season.
 Colony site protection is the highest priority conservation action for the species as is inventory of additional large colony sites over its extensive range.

 About Agami Heron Working Group:

-The Agami Heron Working Group just completed an action plan for the conservation of the Agami Heron.
-The coordinator is Anna Stier.
+The Agami Heron Working Group established an action plan for the conservation of the Agami Heron in 2015.
 The plan can be accessed in English, French or Spanish.
 The Group will continue to provide an information exchange and coordination point for those interested in research and conservation of the species.
 For further information contact the coordinators: